 - Bitcoin Satoshi Vision Fork of Bitcoin Cash

-Craig Wright the faketoshi (Fake Satoshi) was a part of the Bitcoin Cash community but fell out with the leadership and decided to fork Bitcoin Cash to create his “real bitcoin” called Bitcoin Satoshi Vision (BSV) which was implemented on 15 November 2018.
+Craig Wright, the faketoshi (Fake Satoshi), was a part of the Bitcoin Cash community but fell out with the leadership and decided to fork Bitcoin Cash to create his “real bitcoin” called Bitcoin Satoshi Vision (BSV), which was implemented on 15 November 2018.
 Bitcoin Gold and Bitcoin Diamond are similar Forks of Bitcoin.
-These coins were a split from the original bitcoin code.
+These coins were a split from the original Bitcoin code.

 - Ethereum Classic (ETC) Fork of Ethereum (ETH)

-On 20 July 2016, Ethereum Classic was forked from Ethereum as a result of an irregular change to the codebase implemented by the Ethereum Foundation in an attempt to recover a $50 million funds stolen by hackers from the Decentralized Autonomous Organization (DOA) System.
+On 20 July 2016, Ethereum Classic was forked from Ethereum as a result of an irregular change to the codebase implemented by the Ethereum Foundation in an attempt to recover $50 million in funds stolen by hackers from the Decentralized Autonomous Organization (DOA) System.

 - Ethereum Constantinople Hard Fork of Ethereum